Misterio77/drupal-12factor/README.md

 This will bind the port to `8080`.
 The format is `host:container`, so change the first number if you want to bind to another host port.

-As previously [mentioned](./docs/env-vars.md), the database defaults to a SQLite located at the data directory (this makes it possible to run it with a single container).
-Set the `DRUPAL_DB_*` environment variables if you want to use PostgreSQL or MySQL instead.
+The database defaults to a SQLite located at the data directory (this makes it possible to run it with a single container).
+See [environment variables docs](./docs/env-vars.md) if you want to use PostgreSQL or MySQL instead.

 If you want to persist the data outside the container, add a volume argument to `docker run`.
 You can either use a named volume: `-v drupal-data:/app/data`; or